Snow on demand in Trentino: how it works

 Important technological investments, aimed mainly at the renovation of the snow making facilities, have helped to greatly reduce the amount of water needed for the controlled production of snowflakes and, at the same time, cut energy requirements through the use of more efficient generators.
 Today, from 1 cubic metre of water it’s possible to produce 2 cubic metres of snow.

-4. How is artificial snow produced?
+4. How is guaranteed snow produced?

 A snow making system is made up of a number of key elements: a water catchment basin or reservoir, a pumping station, cooling towers, a control centre, a power plant, pipelines which run beneath the slopes and of course the generators, or rather the snow cannons themselves, be they fan guns or snow lances.

-To simplify things, the production process for artificial snow can be summarised as follows: water is taken from the catchment basin and then pressurised and fed through the pipelines before being nebulised by the generators.
+To simplify things, the production process for guaranteed snow can be summarised as follows: water is taken from the catchment basin and then pressurised and fed through the pipelines before being nebulised by the generators.
 These tiny droplets of water, once they come into contact with the cold air, freeze almost instantly, creating the first condensation nuclei.
 This process replicates the beginning of the natural process which gives us snowflakes.

 Once the first frozen condensation nuclei are created, and with a ready supply of nebulised water, the crystals grow in size and weight until they float down to the ground.
 Here too the process mirrors its natural counterpart.